Pet chinchillas have a very limited diet.

 Is A Chinchilla A Herbivore Due To Its Preference For Plants?

-The chinchilla is primarily an herbivore, but because they occasionally eat animals or eggs, they are omnivores, not herbivores.
+The chinchilla is primarily an herbivore.
+But because they occasionally eat insects or eggs, they are omnivores, not herbivores.

 Chinchillas look for foods that offer them a high amount of fiber.
 In the wild, they will look for herbs and other things that are rich in fiber.